temporalio/documentation/docs-src/concepts/what-is-a-default-data-converter.md

 Each Temporal SDK includes and uses a default Data Converter.
 The default Data Converter converts objects to bytes using a series of Payload Converters.
-In most SDKs, the default converter supports binary, Protobufs, and JSON and encodes values in the following order:
+The default converter supports binary, Protobufs, and JSON and encodes values in the following order:

 - Null
-- Binary
+- Byte array
 - Protobuf JSON
 - JSON